corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 ## Compatibility

 Because this mod replaces several built-in objects, it is inherently incompatible with mods that alter the same objects.
 While I doubt most mods will fiddle with the `can_be_military_leader` trigger it is likely any mods that are altering citizenship, military service, and/or slavery type could overlap with this one.
-The only species right that this mod overrides is `military_service_full`.
+The only species rights this mod overrides are `military_service_full` and `military_service_limited`.
 To support Bio-Trophies as leaders, this mod also overrides four game rules: `can_generate_army_from_species`, `can_generate_leader_from_species`, `can_generate_leader_from_pop`, and `can_generate_military_leader_from_pop`.

 This mod is specifically engineered to be compatible with my other mod that affects military service: [Deassimiliate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372).